jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 5. In the **Priority** field, change the priority to **High**.
 Now, click **Save** to capture your changes and click **Back to Backlog** (<img src="/tutorials/trackplan/images/backtobacklog.gif"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">) to return to the backlog.

 6. Click in the story's title field.
 You can modify more attributes from this drop-down menu.
-Click **Priority: High** icon and set the priority to **Medium**.
+Click the **Priority: High** icon and set the priority to **Medium**.
      ![Attribute modification icons and dropdown][9]

 7. Note the ID number of your story.
 For example, the story ID in the image is 1080.